 Reconstructing body parts and faces is the most difficult part of a photo restoration.
-Recreating correct skin tones, facial likeness, body shapes is crucial for a life like restore.
-Ive covered some aspects in a previous post “rebuilding body parts in photo restoration” Here is an image that required even more work.
+Recreating correct skin tones, facial likeness, body shapes is crucial for a life-like restoration.
+I’ve covered some aspects in a previous post “rebuilding body parts in photo restoration” Here is an image that required even more work.

-The photo was then carefully evened out with dodge and burn tools where skin looked patchy or background looked uneven.
-The whole process tool around 4 hours.
+The photo was then carefully evened out with dodge and burn tools where skin looked patchy or the background looked uneven.
+The whole process took around 4 hours.

 I was very pleased with the results as was my client.

 If you find your holiday photos in need of repair visit the photo restoration page to see how I can help.